Proven-Paradox/shaper-system/Handbook.md

 * *Almighty* - Beyond definition and comprehension, power in its rawest form.
 Almighty damage is extremely rare, and no force in existence can resist it.

 With the exception of Almighty damage, enemies may have resistances or weaknesses to any combination of these damage types.
 A character can tell when they have struck a resistance or weakness as their blow lands; the results should be dramatically different from their expectations and make it very clear what is happening.

-> TODO Finish this: There should be a sidebar here cautioning Arbiters to not go overboard on Physical resistance since that is the only damage type all characters can guaranteed do.
-I also want to talk about how to gauge when it’s right to try to specifically hand players something they can deal with and when it needs to be a challenge.

 ## What are Injuries?
 When you lose all HP, you take an injury and fall unconscious.
 You can’t move, take actions, and are completely unaware of your surroundings.
 Anything that would cause additional damage while you’re at zero HP causes an additional injury.